Informasjonsforvaltning/dcat-ap-no-validator-service/README.md

 # dcat-ap-no-validator-service
 A shacl based validator backend service for validating catalogs against dcat-ap-no specification

+The validator need the following input graphs:
+## A data graph
+The RDF graph containing the data to be validated

+## A shapes graph
+The RDF graph containing the [SHACL shapes](https://www.w3.org/TR/shacl/) to validate with

+## An ontology graph (optional)
+The RDF graph containing extra ontological information.
+The validator will try to import ontologies referenced in [owl:imports](https://www.w3.org/TR/owl-ref/#imports-def) statements

-Input should be one of the following
+Input graphs should be supplied in of the following ways:
- - a file containing your graph as turtle, or
+ - a file containing your graph, or
- - a url pointing to resource on the internet containing your graph as turtle, or
+ - a url pointing to a resource on the internet containing your graph, or
- - a string containing your graph as turtle

- In addition you can input what version of dcat-ap-no you want your graph to be validated against.
- Today we support the following versions:
- - dcat-ap-no v1.1: 1.1
- - dcat-ap-no v2: 2

 Response will be a RDF graph consisting of
+ - the input data graph
  - the report as a graph according to a SHACL [validation report](https://www.w3.org/TR/shacl/#validation-report)
+ - the additional triples added to the data graph (if `includeExpandedTriples` is True)
+ - the ontology graph (if `includeExpandedTriples` is True)

 ## Usage by curl examples
 ### Validate file